 The biggest safety problem is chikans, or perverts, who feel up women on crowded rush-hour trains.
 In an effort to curb this, some lines of the Tokyo subway have introduced 'women only' carriages in their trains for rush-hour.

 The cost of living in Tokyo can be quite high, but this can be combatted by living frugally and modestly.
 The biggest and most non-negotiable expense for any expat is accommodation.
-It is quite possible to travel, have a reasonably active social life, save and shop on a basic Japanese salary.
+It's quite possible to travel, have a reasonably active social life, save and shop on a basic Japanese salary.

-Is it necessary to learn Japanese before moving to Tokyo?
+Should I learn Japanese before moving to Tokyo?

 Are the locals friendly to expats?